 The negotiation stage of the e-commerce interaction lifecycle refines the abstract service specification from the matchmaking phase to a concrete agreement between two parties.
 Negotiation can be one-to-one, one-to-many or many-to-many, and as a result, many different protocols have been designed to carry this out.
 Negotiation protocols determine the interchange of messages which take place during negotiation, and the rules by which the negotiators must abide.
-One-to-one protocols include the shop-front, where a seller simply offers a good at a fixed price, and iterated bargaining, with buyer and seller taking turns to exchange proposed agreements.
-One-to-many protocols include the English auction, the Dutch auction and the Contract Net.
-Many-to-many protocols include the Continuous Double Auction and the Call Auction [34].
-We now describe some example protocols in more detail.
+One-to-one protocols [15] include the shop-front, where a seller simply offers a good at a fixed price, and iterated bargaining, with buyer and seller taking turns to exchange proposed agreements.
+One-to-many protocols include the English auction, the Dutch auction and the Contract Net [14].
+Many-to-many protocols include the Continuous Double Auction and the Call Auction [16].